-The Community Research Institute (CRI) empowers communities with quality research and data.
-CRI provides innovative applied research, generates information to improve decision-making, forecasts trends for effective problem solving, and measures results and reports outcomes of investments in community change.
+The Community Research Institute (CRI) provides innovative applied research to communities.
+CRI empowers communities with quality research and data, it generates information that will improve their decision-making process, it forecasts trends for effective problem solving, it measures results and reports outcomes of investments in community change.

-CRI gathers, analyzes, interprets, and shares national and local data through partnerships with nonprofit and neighborhood groups in an effort to assist local and regional nonprofit leaders with decision making, grant writing, and program evaluation.
+CRI gathers, analyzes, interprets and shares national and local data through partnerships with nonprofit and neighborhood groups, and assists local and regional nonprofit leaders with decision making, grant writing, and program evaluation.
 This is research that makes a difference through a distinctly valuable blend of university rigor and community relevance.